Forster family papers, 1891-1942

 Carter, Kate B., The Ship Brooklyn Saints, Daughters of Utah Pioneers, Salt Lake City, 1960.
 (USU Special Collections & Archives: 979.208 D265 no. 214)

 Mathew McCullough Forster was born March 29, 1860, the first male child born in Mendon, Utah, to Ralph and Margaret McCullough Forster.
 As a young man he worked for a railroad company laying track between Utah and Montana.
 During his time working the railroad, the Desert News reported that Mathew M. "rescued one of his fellow workers, single handed, from a bear which attacked him" (Nov.
 22, 1935).
-In 1893, Forster purchased $60.00 of stock, amounting to sixty acres of land, in the Mendon North Pasture Company.
-From 1893-1898 he served as director of the Mendon North Pasture Company, and in 1896 he also served as trustee.
+In 1893 Forster purchased $60.00 of stock, amounting to sixty acres of land, in the Mendon North Pasture Company.
+From 1893-1898, he served as director of the Mendon North Pasture Company, and in 1896 he also served as trustee.

-In 1899, at age 39, Mathew M. was called to labor as a missionary in England for the Church of Jesus Christ of Latter-day Saints.
-During his time as a missionary in England, he was present at the Shefield Conferences, serving in conjunction Franklin H. Wyatt (see Mss 113: The Franklin H. Wyatt Papers).
+In 1899 at age 39, Mathew M. was called to labor as a missionary in England for The Church of Jesus Christ of Latter-day Saints.
+During his time as a missionary in England, he was present at the Sheffield Conferences, serving in conjunction with Franklin H. Wyatt (see Mss 113: The Franklin H. Wyatt Papers).
 After serving as a missionary for two years, in 1901 Forster returned to Mendon and became a councilor of Mendon's Young Men's Mutual Improvement Association.
 In 1903 Mathew M. sold his stock in the Mendon North Pasture Company, moved to Salt Lake City, and began working as a streetcar motorman for the Utah Light & Traction Company.
 On November 9, 1904, in Salt Lake City, Mathew M. married Caroline Malena Sorenson (of Mendon).
 Thereafter, Mathew M. worked for the UL & T Company for 25 years until his retirement in 1930, when he moved back to Mendon and volunteered his time working in the Logan Temple.
 On November 21, 1935, Mathew McCullough Forster died in Mendon at the age of 75.

 Sources for Mathew McCullough Forster: